Angel Dust (Faith No More album): Critical reception and legacy

 The album was also called an "Album of the Year" in 1992 by seven different publications in four countries, making the top 10 in three of them and the top position in one, and was also named the "Most Influential Album of all Time" by Kerrang! despite an initially lukewarm review.
 Brad Filicky of CMJ New Music Report praised the album in 2003, reflecting, "Faith No More was often lumped in with the funk metal masses that were so popular in the early 90s, but after the success of The Real Thing, the group's first album with Mike Patton, FNM grew tired of the trappings and limitations of the genre.
 So, rather than release that era's equivalent of Significant Other, the band flipped the script entirely and dropped an experimental bombshell on the scene."
+In August 2002, Mark Reed of Drowned in Sound labelled it "one of the best rock albums ever made", and considered it to be influential on bands such as Deftones, Limp Bizkit and Linkin Park.
 The 2009 book Encyclopedia of Heavy Metal describes the album as "a notoriously difficult album to listen to aside from the radio-friendly cover of the Commodores' 'Easy'."
+Alex Tefler of The Philadelphia Inquirer referred to Angel Dust as "one of the most deliriously strange records ever to appear on a major label" in 2010.

 In 2017, Rolling Stone ranked Angel Dust as 65th on their list of "The 100 Greatest Metal Albums of All Time".
-In a 2018 Louder Sound article, Hoobastank singer Doug Robb listed it as one of the ten albums that changed his life.
-Oceansize frontman Mike Vennart has also named it one of the albums that changed his life.
+In March 2023, Rolling Stone also ranked the album's second track, "Caffeine", at number 55 on their "100 Greatest Heavy Metal Songs of All Time" list.
+In a 2018 Louder Sound article, Hoobastank singer Doug Robb listed it as one of the ten albums that changed his life, Oceansize frontman Mike Vennart has also named it one of the albums that changed his life.
+Killswitch Engage vocalist Jesse Leach told Louder Sound in 2020 that Angel Dust "changed my life and the way I saw music", claiming that it inspired him to incorporate melodic vocals into hardcore music.
+In 2003, System of a Down vocalist Serj Tankian called it their best album despite being less "commercially viable" than The Real Thing.
+He further noted that when he initially heard it in his mid-20s, it was the first hard rock music he was ever exposed to, which led to him becoming a fan of bands such as Metallica and Slayer.
 Mr. Bungle guitarist Trey Spruance labelled it as a "glorious record" in 2016.
-In March 2023, Rolling Stone ranked the album's second track, "Caffeine", at number 55 on their "100 Greatest Heavy Metal Songs of All Time" list.
-Alex Tefler of The Philadelphia Inquirer refers to Angel Dust as "one of the most deliriously strange records ever to appear on a major label."
+In a 2010 Artistdirect interview, Deftones vocalist Chino Moreno called it his favorite Faith No More album, saying "that was the record that made me think, 'This is one of the sickest bands.'
+The first album had a couple of good songs, but Angel Dust sounded savage to me.
+It sounded way more like a Mike Patton record.
+I feel like he had a lot more influence on it."